Table of contents

 To fight Covid19 we need to keep certain rules.
 Some of these rules are so important that police can give a fine:

-- if you are outside or in a public space with more than 2 people, not being from the same household;
+- if you are outside or in a public space with a total of more than 2 people, not being from the same household;

 - if you don't keep 1,5 m distance to people that do not belong to your household.